philltran/message_private/README.md

    display
  * Allow Operations links to display correctly on views, i.e. - show 'View' for users with view permissions.
 Not showing currently due to custom permissions.
- * Integrate with rolereference module or similar to provide sending to users within a certain role.
- * Tests should be created in a "tests" folder.

 MAINTAINERS